UIC-Blockchain-Crypto/Blockchain-Crypto-Awesome/README.md

-# UIC Chicago Exchange Blockchain Awesome
+# UIC Blockchain and Crypto Awesome
 Resources on getting started with blockchain

 # Table of Contents